 - Pre-recorded and live webinars in English, Spanish, French, German, Chinese, and Japanese.

 If you want to directly contact the support team, you can submit a form on their support page.
-However, 24/7 support is available for Enterprise plan users only.
+However, 24/7 support is available for the most premium plan users.
+If you’re not an Enterprise user, you don’t get 24/7 support, even if you’re paying $25 a month per user for their Business plan!

 Both ClickUp and Asana offer a knowledge base rich with articles, tutorials, and tips to help you navigate their apps.
-But, ClickUp takes this round on account of offering 24/7 support to all its users.
+However, only ClickUp extends their 24/7 support to free users, which — if you’re a free user — is a huge deal.

 Do you handle all sorts of sensitive business data on a daily basis?
 If yes, you’ll want to make sure your project management tool keeps your information safe at all times.